3ship/glitch/README.md

 # Description

-Reflex-Curses is a TUI/CLI wrapper around streamlink, allowing for easy launching of twitch.tv streams from your terminal.
+[Reflex-Curses](https://github.com/Foldex/reflex-curses) is a TUI/CLI wrapper around streamlink, allowing for easy launching of twitch.tv streams from your terminal.

-Fork of [twitch-curses](https://gitlab.com/corbie/twitch-curses) with added features.

-<a id="changes"></a>

-# Changes

-- Rewritten with classes
-- Launch multiple streams at once
-- Stream process no longer tied to terminal (setsid)
-- Launch chat for selected stream (browser/weechat/irssi)
-- Copy channel URL to clipboard (xclip)
-- Locally follow channels (No account needed) (+Imports from file/twitch user)
-- Custom Config File
-- VOD Support
-- Search by game name
-- Top streams view
-- Language filter (Game search only)
-- Vim like keybinds
-- Updated to Twitch v5 API
-- Color support
-- Fixed crashing with super small terminal resizing
-- Run one off cli commands
+This fork is only for testing purposes and not actively maintained.
+It uses GNOME apps like `totem` and `gnome-terminal` by default, apart from some other minor changes like "improved" weechat support.

 <a id="depend"></a>